Pokémon Go: Pre-release

-In 2015, Ishihara dedicated his speech at the game's announcement on September 10 to Iwata, who had died two months prior.
-Tatsuo Nomura, who joined Niantic in 2015 following his development of the Google Maps Pokémon Challenge, acted as a director and product manager for the game.
-The game's soundtrack was written by longtime Pokémon series composer Junichi Masuda, who helped with some of the game's design as well.
-Among the game's graphic designers was Dennis Hwang, who previously produced the logo of Gmail while working for Google.
+In 2015, Ishihara dedicated his speech to Iwata during the game's announcement on September 10, following Iwata's death two months earlier.
+Tatsuo Nomura, who transferred from Google to Niantic Labs in October 2014 after developing the Google Maps Pokémon Challenge, served as the game's director and product manager.
+The soundtrack was composed by Junichi Masuda, a longtime Pokémon series composer who also contributed to the game's design.
+Dennis Hwang, known for creating the Gmail logo while at Google, was one of the game's graphic designers.

-On March 4, 2016, Niantic announced a Japan-exclusive beta test would start later that month, allowing its players' assistance with the game's testing and improvement prior to its public release.
+On March 4, 2016, Niantic announced a Japan-exclusive beta test starting later that month, allowing players to help test and improve the game before its public release.
 The beta test was later expanded to other countries.
-On April 7, it was announced that the beta would expand to Australia and New Zealand.
-Then, on May 16, 2016, the signups for the field test were opened to the United States.
+On April 7, it was announced that the beta would extend to Australia and New Zealand.
+Subsequently, on May 16, 2016, signups for the field test opened in the United States.
 The test concluded on June 30, 2016.